fusorjs/dom/README.md

 ## BACKLOG

+- elements with event handler callbacks (onclick) should be static
 - rename to: dom-element
 - declare props in any argument, multiple times (not only in the first) optimization
 - convinience method for working with elements (body <- App)